florianamoser/splicer/documentation/splicer-animator.md

 2. Set the **Name Variable** to the desired image title.
 3. Click the **Play** button.
 The G-code will be exported to the folder specified by the **path variable** in the script.

-!!! tip "Gcode Naming Scheme"
+!!! info "Gcode Naming Scheme"

     Gcode files are named using the following format: **Date_ProjectName_StartFrame-EndFrame**.
 This naming convention helps track the settings required for configuring the Capture Software.

-!!! tip "Working Iteratively"
+!!! info "Working Iteratively"

     After creating an initial rough animation, it is often useful to work on smaller frame ranges to fine-tune specific sections of the image.
 To do this, adjust the **Start Frame**, **End Frame**, and **Preview Range** settings in the Camera configuration panel.
 Once the adjustments are complete, switch back to the **full frame range** for the final capture.